UEFBiomedicalInformaticsLab/BIODAI/DOSA_MO/readme.md

 split zip archive in the files "work/swedish/input/mrna.zip.00*".
 Information on the datasets and our preprocessing is in Cattelani and Fortino [1].

+Both case studies were addressed by using internalexternal CV on TCGA [4] data.
+Additionally, the breast cancer case study includes an external validation with training on TCGA data and testing on SCAN-B data [5].
+TCGA transcriptomic datasets were downloaded with the curatedTCGAData R-package version 2.0.1 from assays of type RNASeq2GeneNorm [6].
+The external gene expression-based transcriptomic dataset for breast cancer was obtained from the Gene Expression Omnibus (GEO) database (GSE96058) collected from the SCAN-B consortium.
+For the task of classifying cancer subtypes in TCGA kidney cancer patients, we focused on distinguishing clear-cell renal cell carcinoma (ccRCC), chromophobe renal cell carcinoma (ChRCC), and papillary renal cell carcinoma, which was further divided into two subtypes based on recent studies identifying distinct clinical categories.
+These are referred to as PRCC T1 and PRCC T2.
+Additionally, we included samples of normal non-cancerous tissues.
+This classification system is based on a study published by Ricketts et al. [7].
+Overall survival data for TCGA kidney cancer is from Liu et al. [8].

 This project is licensed under the terms of the MIT license.

 ## How to start the programs